 “Up until now customers haven’t been able to have a relationship with their generator or have a relationship with their energy.
 The system now is basically choosing a retailer and receive a bill,” Yew said.

-“We’re going to be partnering with a retailer and we’re going to white label their retail licence,” Yew said.
+“We’re going to be partnering with a retailer and we’re going to white label their retail license,” Yew said.